massimoksi/Ticker/README.md

 Ticker implements the following styles to visualize the log level.

-- `.Hidden`: the log level is not output.
+- `.Hidden`: the log level name is not output.

 - `.Verbose`: the whole log level name is printed.